Murals of Los Angeles: Olympics

 Los Angeles has hosted the Summer Olympics twice, in 1932 and 1984.
 Prior to the 1932 Summer Olympics, Los Angeles Times art critic Arthur Millier recommended taking visiting attendees on a tour of the city's murals.
 For the 1984 Summer Olympics, a series of ten murals were painted along the 110 and 101 freeways as part of the Olympic Arts Festival.
 Beginning in 2007 after years of disrepair and tagging, Caltrans "hibernated" the murals, applying a coating and layer of gray paint to be removed later for restoration.
 Efforts to restore many of the Olympic Festival freeway murals began in commemoration of the 30th anniversary of the Games.

 Kobe Bryant

-Kobe Bryant was a highly-decorated basketball player for the Los Angeles Lakers, winning five champsionships with the team.
+Kobe Bryant was a highly-decorated basketball player for the Los Angeles Lakers, winning five championships with the team.
 Throughout his career, murals were created acknowledging his accomplishments, including his career-high 81 point game in 2006 and retirement in 2016.
 Following his 2020 death in a helicopter crash, many tributes to Bryant were created around the city, frequently featuring his daughter Gianna, who was also killed in the crash.
 The prominence of these murals has led to their becoming a notable tourist attraction, resulting in maps and city guides documenting the collection of Kobe artwork.